dewangr/dewangr/README.md

 - 👋 Hi, I’m @dewangr
 - 👀 I’m interested in web programming
 - 🌱 I’m currently learning flask
-- 📫 Text me on dewahendrawan99@gmail.com or LinkedIn: I Dewa Ngurah Tri Hendrawan
+- 📫 Text me on dewahendrawan99@gmail.com or LinkedIn: www.linkedin.com/in/i-dewa-ngurah-tri-hendrawan

 <!---
 dewangr/dewangr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.